surahman/FTeX/README.md

 ### Data Tier Containers

-To spin-up the Postgres and Redis containers please use the commands below from the project root directory.
+To spin-up the Postgres and Redis containers, please use the commands below from the project root directory.

 Create containers: